What is a Process Server and Why are They Important?

-For 40 years, Lawrence Ryan Investigations has been offering a variety of investigation services including missing person, a cheating spouse, corporate investigations, or a battle for custody, our experienced and trained detectives will get the job done efficiently.
+For 40 years, Lawrence Ryan Investigations has been offering a variety of investigation services, including missing persons, corporate investigations, asset searches, and background checks, among others.

-Process serving is a key service Lawrence Ryan Investigations Each month we will serve between 50 and 100 people.
+Process serving is an essential service we provide to both individuals and law firms.
+Each month we will serve between 50 and 100 people.

-Over the years, we have found that people tend to misinterpret or do not have a clear understanding of what a process server is.
+Over the years, we have found that people tend not to have a clear understanding of what a process server is.

 More importantly, few people completely understand what a process server can and can’t do.

 In this article, we are giving you all the details you need to understand the world of process serving.

 A process server is a person who delivers legal documents, informing individuals they are involved in a court case.

 In simple terms, it is a messenger system to notify individuals.